gmihaila/gmihaila.github.io/docs/markdown/activities/discuss_nlp/slides.md

 ## How I got here?

 * Neural networks are the reason I started my PhD in computer science.
-* The professor I talked asked me if I wanted to work on natural language processing and neural networks.
+* The professor I talked with asked me if I wanted to work on natural language processing and neural networks.
 * The notion of neural networks sounded very exciting to me.
 * That’s when I knew **that** is what I want to do for my career.